microsoft/staticstaging/docs/hacking.md

 # Scope Lifting

 [Lambda lifting][] is the standard technique for compiling languages with closures.
-Atw generalizes lambda lifting to apply to both functions and quotes simultaneously.
+&proj; generalizes lambda lifting to apply to both functions and quotes simultaneously.
 The compiler calls the combined transformation *scope lifting*.

 The idea behind lambda lifting is to take every function and turn it into a *procedure* that doesn't close over any state---all of its parameters must be provided explicitly rather than picked up from the surrounding environment.